 When you’re in the business of laser cutting thick pieces of steel to a high degree of accuracy, it’s critical that your equipment is powerful, precise, fast and reliable while being easy to maintain and operate.

-MegaFab, an American manufacturer of industrial fabrication equipment, came to Design Concepts with a new, state-of-the-art fiber laser cutter that delivered on performance and reliability.
+MegaFab, an American manufacturer of industrial fabrication equipment, came to Delve with a new, state-of-the-art fiber laser cutter that delivered on performance and reliability.
 The bulky visual design of the enclosure, however, did not reflect the power and performance inside.

 Our Industrial Design team worked within a myriad of design constraints including the existing internal component architecture, overall product footprint, parts cost and manufacturing capabilities as well as regulatory and technical considerations.